illepic/downfall-guild/README.md

 ## Prototyping redesign

+NOTE: Windows users: Install Visual Studio Community Edition 2015.
+Open it, create a Visual C++ project.
+You'll see an option to:

+    "Install Visual C++ 2015 Tools for Windows Desktop"

+Do the above, then run:

+    npm install -g browser-sync --msvs_version=2015

 The following sets up PatternLab for first use, should only be done once or when starting over:

 ```shell
 cd redesign/pl && npm install
 ```
-You may see errors on Windows because Windows.
+You may see an error on Windows regarding utf-8-validate not compiling.
+This doesn't affect us.

-Run `gulp pl:build` at least once to do an initial PL build.
+Temp: Run `cd redesign/pl && gulp` at least once to do an initial PL build.

-Run `gulp proto:watch` to compile assets and refresh the prototype.
+Temp: Run `cd redesign/pl && gulp serve` to compile assets and refresh the prototype.